Lunarequest/myblog/content/post/flatpaking-github-desktop.md

 in late 2020 Damián Nohales had attempted to do this but failed due to issues the underlying flatpak.
 I myself knew about these issues from working on another flatpak.
 The issue stems from electrons flatpak being a suid(Set Uid) binary that can become root on start.
 Flatpak blocks this due to security issues.
 There are 2 ways to fix this.
 The first one is to launch the application with the flag `--nosandbox` which tends to impact the security of the application.

 The other smarter method is zypak a reimplementation of the chromium/electron sandbox that doesn't require disabling the sandbox.
-Using this knowledge I was able to modify Damián Nohales attempt at a flatpak to attempt to get it to run.
+Using this knowledge I was able to modify Damián's attempt at a flatpak to attempt to get it to run.
 I was able to update to the latest release.
 Right away a new issue cropped up, I couldn't login into github desktop.
 I wasn't able to fix this issue until recently.

 it wasn't until june where i started working on this again.
 I attempted to bump to the latest release things broke hard, first I needed to update the node version.
 Damián had used node 10 which now was incompatible.
 I ended up going with node 14 instead.
 After a day of getting thing working again I had hit a new issue.
 At some point a new dependency was added.